 What Can We purchase with an Unsecured Personal Loan

-You can use an unsecured personal loan to finance a variety of expenses including debt consolidation, auto purchase, home repairs, medical expenses, weddings, and vacations.
+You can use an unsecured personal loan to finance various expenses, including debt consolidation, auto purchase, home repairs, medical expenses, weddings, and vacations.
 If you're planning a major home renovation, you may want to consider a secured loan.

 Unsecured Personal Loan for Debt Consolidation

-It is very common to take out a personal loan and use the funds for a debt consolidation loan.
-If you have credit cards that you unable to pay off every month and the interest is above 20%, it is a wise step to consolidate this debt into a personal loan.
-If you are only making the minimum payment now on your credit card, a debt consolidation loan will start the process of reducing debt every month.
+A personal loan is a good option for a debt consolidation loan.
+If you have credit cards that you cannot pay off every month, and the interest is above 20%, it is wise to consolidate this debt into a personal loan.
+If you are only making the minimum payment now on your credit card, a debt consolidation loan will start the process of reducing the debt every month.

 Secured or Unsecured Personal Loan

 Unsecured personal loans can be more difficult to acquire than a secured loan.
 A good credit score is required when the loan is not secured by assets or collateral.
 You may pay higher interest rates with an unsecured personal loan in comparison to a secured loan.
 We have added options below on secured and unsecured loans.

 Interest rates for unsecured personal loans start near 5% with a credit score above 720.
 Interest rates can go as high as 35.99%.
 Some lenders charge origination fees, closing costs, and this percentage increases with credit scores.